mira-merkell/clap-clap/README.md

 * Provide a dynamical runtime environment to access [CLAP API] from safe Rust.
 * Follow CLAP terminology and the framework of CLAP extension modules.
-* Build a testing and debugging platform for plugin authors.
+* Build a plugin testbed and a debugging platform.

 [CLAP API]: https://github.com/free-audio/clap/tree/main/include/clap

 # Example (plugin template)

-You can find the source code of a simple plugin template [here].
+You can find the source code of a simple plugin template in [ `examples/plugin_template.rs`].

 To compile the sources, install Rust `1.85.0` or later (for the Rust 2024 edition) and clone the repository: